MostroP2P/mostro/book/src/new_sell_range_order.md

 # Creating a new sell range order

-To create a new range order the user should send a Nostr nip59 event to Mostro with the following rumor's content:
+To create a new range order the user should send a Gift wrap Nostr event to Mostro with the following rumor's content:

 ```json
 {